WNDD (FM)

-WNDD (92.5 MHz, "Wind FM") is a commercial radio station licensed to Alachua, Florida, and broadcasting to the Gainesville metropolitan area of Central Florida.
-WNDD and sister station 95.5 WYND-FM simulcast a classic rock radio format.
-They are owned by Saga Communications with studios and offices on East Fort King Street in Ocala.
+WNDD (92.5 FM, "Wind FM") is a commercial radio station licensed to Alachua, Florida, United States, and broadcasting to the Gainesville metropolitan area of Central Florida.
+WNDD and sister station WYND-FM simulcast a classic rock format, and are owned by Saga Communications with studios and offices on East Fort King Street in Ocala.

-WNDD is a Class A FM station.
-It has an effective radiated power (ERP) of 3,200 watts.
-The transmitter is on NW 13th Street (U.S. Route 441) at NW 93rd Avenue in Alachua.
-92.5 WNDD covers the Gainesville area of the Gainesville-Ocala radio market, while 95.5 WYND-FM covers the Ocala area.
+WNDD's transmitter is sited on NW 13th Street (U.S. Route 441) at NW 93rd Avenue in Alachua.
+WNDD covers the Gainesville area of the Gainesville-Ocala market, while WYND-FM covers the Ocala area.